-Furthermore, bear in mind that not all VPNs have the same features.
-Look for one that offers reliable security protocols, such as OpenVPN or IKEv2/IPsec, and has extra security options, like malware or botnet blocking.
+Bear in mind that not all VPNs have the same features.
+Look for one that offers reliable security protocols, such as OpenVPN or IKEv2/IPsec, and has extra security features, such as malware or botnet blocking.